furuhashilab/.github/profile/README.md

-# About the Furuhashi Lab.,
+# About the Furuhashi Lab.
 We are the Furuhashi Laboratory at Aoyama Gakuin University,Japan. a.k.a. mapconcierge's Lab.

 ---